 Remember to forewarn a new beau about your allergy in advance to avoid the awkward ‘it’s a lovely thought, but…’ conversation or something more serious.
 Always remember to check the label of any gift you receive and keep two adrenaline auto-injectors (AAIs) with you at all times, just in case.

 Don’t make a meal out of Valentine’s Day dining

 Whilst a romantic meal for two can be the perfect way to celebrate Valentine’s Day, for people living with food allergy it can provide unwanted stress.

-We’d recommend calling the restaurant in advance to ask whether they will help you choose a suitable meal.
-Then, when you arrive, speak to staff and ask about ingredients, how the food is prepared and whether cross-contamination is likely.
+We’d recommend calling the restaurant or takeaway in advance to ask whether they will help you choose a suitable meal.
+Speak to staff and ask about ingredients, how the food is prepared and whether cross-contamination is likely.
 Check again when your meal arrives that your dish is free from your allergens and that it has been prepared safely.
-Keep your adrenaline auto-injectors (AAIs) with you at all times, just in case.
+Keep your adrenaline auto-injectors (AAIs) with you handy, just in case.

-If you’re not confident that your request is being taken seriously, whilst it may put a dampener on your evening, it is much better to stay safe, so it may be better to eat elsewhere.
+If you’re not confident that your request is being taken seriously, whilst it may put a dampener on your evening, it is much better to stay safe, so it may be better to eat or order elsewhere.

-If you are concerned about eating out, a home-made meal can be just as romantic.
+If you are concerned about catered food, a home-made meal can be just as romantic.
 Members can also check our ‘Tried and Trusted‘ area to find out which restaurants have been recommended by other members.